2023 Most Popular Teacher Education Grade Specific Bachelor's Degree Schools in Alabama

 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $741.

 A rank of #2 on this year’s list means Auburn University is a great place for teacher education grade specific students working on their bachelor’s degree.
-Located in the small city of Auburn, Auburn is a public college with a fairly large student population.
+Located in the small city of Auburn, Auburn is a public school with a fairly large student population.

 Women make up 98% of the grade specific ed majors at the school.